 Volunteering

-As a charity, Lauderdale House relies on the help of our generous supporters; both donors and volunteers.
+As a charity, Lauderdale House relies on the help of our generous supporters, both donors and volunteers.
 We have a small core team of permanent staff members, who are supported in their work by an active group of dedicated volunteers.

 Volunteers are at the heart of the organisation and are fundamental to what we achieve.
 They include people of all ages, some looking to acquire new skills and experience, others who simply enjoy the opportunity to give something back to the community in a friendly and creative atmosphere.
 We look for volunteers who are happy to be involved and have a hands-on approach.
 Opportunities include stewarding in the gallery and on reception, supporting the education programme, developing content for heritage interpretation, historical research, supporting our marketing, answering enquiries, assisting with fundraising and helping with general administration.